-Unfortunately, the product has been abused by many financial firms, resulting in the following:
+Unfortunately, the product has been abused by many Financial Advisors, resulting in the following:

 - Small pensions have been transferred into these schemes and the charges make them less valuable

-- Investments in unauthorised schemes have allowed advisors to be paid commission even though commission was banned in 2006
+- Investments in unauthorised schemes have allowed advisors to be paid commission, even though such commission-based transfers were banned in 2006

-- People who had no intention of directing their investments are now left managing their funds
+- People who had no intention of doing so are now left managing their funds

 We are seeing a disturbing number of cases where clients have been advised to transfer their pension into a SIPP and thereafter invest in completely unsuitable products.
 While these investments can be extremely damaging to the pension holder’s finances, they often pay excessively high commissions to advisors.